 No. No. And no.

 The question is not so much about Fitbit data.
-It’s about whether – despite the hype – any activity tracker is any better than my good ol’ pedometer I’ve used almost every single day since May 2008 to track my daily walks – or better than my shiny sparkly reward stickers on my little bathroom calendar.
+It’s about whether – despite the hype – any activity tracker is any better than my good ol’ pedometer I’ve used almost every single day since 2008 to track my daily walks – or better than my shiny sparkly reward stickers on that little bathroom calendar.

 What is the purpose of obsessively tracking such information unless one intends to actually do something new with that information?